liamwalsh1980/Milestone-Project-1/README.md

     - Used to rest all CSS coding

 ## Testing
 ---

-When testing the website on different screen sizes i made the decision to change the layout of the homepage for mobiles and tablets against laptop and desktop.
+* When testing the website on different screen sizes i made the decision to change the layout of the homepage for mobiles and tablets against laptop and desktop.
 The header, cover text and subcribe button is within the hero image on desktop and laptop.
 On smaller screens like mobile and tablet i decided to reduce the size of the image in order for the user to see the whole image clearly and then scroll down to see the header, cover text and subcribe buttow.
 This i believe makes better UX.
 I made sure the subscribe button stayed a good size to making it clear to click on by the user.

-When testing the navigation bar on smaller screens this would appear as a hamburger menu (3 horizontal bars) which is what i wanted to achieve.
+* When testing the navigation bar on smaller screens this would appear as a hamburger menu (3 horizontal bars) which is what i wanted to achieve.
 I applied styling with a different colour and a bottom border to whichever page the user is currently on for good UX.
-The bottom border property on bigger screens worked well, however, on smalleler screens with the hamburger menu, this didn't work as well.
+The bottom border property on bigger screens worked well, however, on smaller screens with the hamburger menu, this didn't work as well.
-I therefore removed the bottom border property using media queries upto 991px which is the break point between the navigate menu changing format.
+I therefore removed the bottom border property using media queries upto 991px which is the break point between the navigation menu changing format.
 This was tested on development tools on all break points up to 991px.
 The results came back 100%.
-For reference, the colours remand the same and therefore users on smaller screens would still see what page they are on by difference in colour.
+For reference, the colours highlighting the current page the user is on remanding in place.
+Therefore, users on smaller devices would still see what page they are on by color difference.

-[Media clips tested]
+* I tested the media clips on different screen sizes, making sure that both clips loaded and played fully.
+I also checked that 'allowfullscreen' attribute was active and working.
+I did this by viewing the site on laptop and mobile.
+Both tests were successful.
+I also checked to make sure the sound was working and again the testing was successful.

 ### User Stories
 1. I am a parent with a young child that's just been diagnosed with Autism.
 I need some general advice on what to do, now that I know what my child's condition is.
 I don't necessarily need specific advice at this stage, I just need to be pointed in the right direction.